banzaicloud/one-eye-docs/docs/logs-events/log-restoration/index.md

 ## Delete the restored logs

+If you're done analysing the restored logs, you can either:

+- deleted the restored logs from Elasticsearch, or
-To delete the restored logs and/or the Elastic instance from the One Eye cluster, you must delete the related resources manually.
-The Elastic resources are named after the **Index prefix** parameter of the restored logs, and run in the namespace specified in the configuration of the log restoration.
+- delete the whole Elasticsearch instance from the One Eye cluster.

+Currently, the latter can only be performed manually, by deleting the Elasticsearch resource from the cluster.
+The Elasticsearch resource is named after the **Index prefix** parameter and exists in the namespace specified for the restoration job.
 <!-- FIXME operator/cli mode link or description -->

 ## Advanced builder JSON scheme {#builder-json}